 • did not properly engage with evidence of systemic failings at the Countess of Chester Hospital

 Davis went further, invoking the case of Sally Clark — a miscarriage of justice in which flawed statistical reasoning played a decisive role — and suggesting that lessons from that case may not have been fully applied.
-That was another Cheshire Constabulary investigation ultimately and officially undermined.
+That was another Cheshire Constabulary investigation ultimately, and officially, undermined.

 The debate was conducted under a Deputy Speaker’s waiver, acknowledging the sensitivity of ongoing inquests.